karlosss/genetic-lib/README.md

     select parents for next generation (from the whole population) cross the parents over, creating a number of offspring equal to the initial population size mutate offspring and mutable individuals
-    calculate fitness of the population
+    fix non-solutions and calculate fitness
     check for a new best individual
     select an amount of survivors equal to the initial population size advance to the next generation